-In May of 2003, our shareholders approved a proposal to eliminate the classification of our Board of Directors.
-As a result, Directors elected in 2003 and thereafter are now elected to one-year terms.
+Our Board of Directors is divided into three classes that are elected for staggered three-year terms.
 Directors can be removed from office only for cause and, with certain exceptions, only with the approval of a majority vote of the entire Board of Directors or by the affirmative vote of holders of a majority of our then outstanding shares of capital stock entitled to vote for these directors.
 Vacancies on the Board of Directors may be filled only by the remaining directors and not by the shareholders.